Skip to content

 This entry accurately records the amount of money you expect to receive.
 Your financial statements reflect both the revenue earned and the receivable which will convert to cash upon payment.
 Properly recording these transactions helps you manage your cash flow and keep track of outstanding invoices, giving you a clear picture of your business's financial health.

-When Accounts Receivable Can Be a Credit
+When Accounts Receivable is a Credit

 While accounts receivable is typically a debit, there are situations where it can have a credit balance.
 This occurs when the amount credited to the account exceeds the debits.